-Tweeting overnight, Trump digs in on controversy
+Donald Trump quintuples down

 Awake at 3 a.m.
 ET, Donald Trump picked up his phone and began tweeting about "made up lies" in the media.

-Just two hours later, he opened up Twitter again and quickly went from venting to slandering a former beauty queen -- shaming her for a sex tape that does not exist.
+Just two hours later, he opened up Twitter again and quickly went from venting to slandering a former beauty queen -- shaming her for a sex tape for which the campaign has not provided evidence.

 Trump's conduct since the first debate has been astonishing for a major party nominee just 39 days away from the election.
-Instead of zeroing in on his strongest points from Monday night on jobs and trade, he's cited fake polls, resurfaced Bill Clinton's marital scandals from the 1990s, floated a conspiracy theory about Google searches, and attacked 1996's Miss Universe.
+Instead of zeroing in on his strongest points from Monday night on jobs and trade, he's cited fake polls, resurfaced Bill Clinton's marital scandals from the 1990s, floated a conspiracy theory about Google searches and attacked 1996's Miss Universe.

 And after Hillary Clinton raised allegations that Trump called 1996 Miss Universe Alicia Machado "Miss Piggy" and "Miss Housekeeping," Trump has kept that controversy alive by refusing to apologize, instead seeking to discredit Machado and justify his apparent comments and similar ones he made in interviews at the time.

 The overnight tweeting spree once again brought into focus Trump's apparent unwillingness or inability to back away from a fight, regardless of who is attacking him.
-It's a habit that serves to keep the attention away from his core campaign message and also emphasizes Hillary Clinton's argument that Trump lacks the temperament to be president.
+It's a habit that serves to keep the attention away from his core campaign message and also emphasizes Clinton's argument that Trump lacks the temperament to be president.

-"What kind of man stays up all night to smear a woman with lies and conspiracy theories," Clinton's campaign tweeted Friday about the incident.
+"By the way, who gets up at three o'clock in the morning to engage in a Twitter attack against the former Miss Universe?"
+Clinton asked supporters in Coral Springs, Florida.
+"I mean, he hurled as many insults as he could, really.
+Why does he do things like that?"

+She added that the late-night rant was "unhinged" and proved he is "temperamentally unfit" for the Oval Office, a line of attack she's used before.

 It was reminiscent of Trump's rough and tumble month of August when he skirted numerous controversies and refused to back down after the Khans, parents of a Muslim US soldier who died in Iraq, criticized him for his Islamophobic rhetoric and policies.